-In establishing the participation score, we will take into account the reliable and timely completion of any prelabs and the Learning Styles Inventory and teaming surveys that will be sent to you by Sara Beckman about two days before they are due.
-For the initial and mid-term surveys (due 2/23 and 3/23 respectively), you will receive credit for completing the surveys but your grade will not be dependent on the scores you receive from team-mates.
-For the final survey (due 5/6), however, your grade may be influenced by how your team-mates rate your contribution.
+In establishing the participation score, we will take into account the reliable and timely completion of any prelabs and the Learning Styles Inventory and teaming surveys that will be sent to you several days before they are due.
+For the initial and mid-term surveys (due 3/3 and 4/5 respectively), you will receive credit for completing the surveys but your grade will not be dependent on the scores you receive from team-mates.
+For the final survey (due 5/12), however, your grade may be influenced by how your team-mates rate your contribution.
 The idea is to encourage frank and constructive mid-term feedback to be given, enabling 'course-correction' by team members, but still to motivate engagement in team-work as the projects near completion.
 Your participation score can also be positively influenced by any constructive interactions with the teaching staff about class material, e.g. in class, office hours and lab sessions.